October 2023: Fundraising Copywriting - Part 1

 In light of Tips 1 and 2, you will likely find (or may already know) that your organization’s current value proposition or case for support isn’t descriptive or donor-centric enough to make donors feel the deep pain of the problem or the euphoria of your unique solution.

-How can you make your donors experience the enemy your organization is battling and the relief your solution brings, like they're in one of those wild movie theaters with the surround screen and shaking speaker seats?
+How can you make your donors experience the enemy your organization is battling and the relief your solution brings, like they're in one of those wild movie theaters with the wrap-around screen and shaking seats?

 • Feeding a certain number of families in a certain timeframe